+Contact Information:

-Office of the Governor P.O.
-Box 139 Jackson, MS 39205 Phone: (601) 359-3150 governor@governor.ms.gov www.governorreeves.ms.gov
+Office of the Governor

+P.O.
+Box 139

+Jackson 39205

+601-359-3150

+governor@govreeves.ms.gov

+www.governorreeves.ms.gov

-Lieutenant Governor DELBERT HOSEMANN
+Lieutenant Governor DFLBFRT HOSFMANN

 Elected in November 2019 with more than 60 percent of the vote, the Honorable Delbert Hosemann is serving as Mississippi's 33rd Lieutenant Governor.
 He previously served as Secretary of State.
 Lt.
 Governor Hosemann is committed to serving the public with open and fair government.
 He advocates for increasing state government transparency, growing small businesses, shoring up Mississippi's roads and bridges, providing better access to healthcare, and ensuring every child receives a high-quality education.
 As the President of the 52-member state Senate, he remains committed to making Mississippi an even better place for our children and grandchildren.